-Ensuring that mine workers, HSRs, industry HSRs, union or other representatives can contribute to the preparation and review of HSMS improves risk management and builds a shared understanding of roles, responsibilities and accountabilities.
+Ensuring that mine workers, HSRs, industry HSRs, union or other representatives can contribute to the preparation and review of the HSMS improves risk management and builds a shared understanding of roles, responsibilities and accountabilities.

 Site senior executives must engage with workers when preparing and reviewing principal hazard management plans (PHMPs) and principal control plans (PCPs).
-PHMPs and PCPs form part of the HSMS and are required for managing principal hazards that could create a risk of multiple fatalities in a single accident or a series of recurring accidents at the mining operation.
+PHMPs and PCPs form part of the HSMS and are required for managing principal hazards that could create a risk of multiple fatalities in a single accident, or a series of recurring accidents, at the mining operation.

 A mine worker is a worker at a mining operation and includes contractors, subcontractors and their employees who carry out work at a mining operation.
 The definition of 'mine worker' relies on the meaning of 'worker' in HSWA, which includes contractors and subcontractors.

 Additional functions and powers of health and safety representatives at mining operations

 Schedule 3 of HSWA(external link) sets out additional functions and powers for HSRs and industry HSRs at mining operations.
 For example, an HSR has the power to issue a notice requiring a mining operation to be suspended or stopped if there is a serious risk to health and safety.

 HSRs must meet the competency and experience requirements specified in the regulations before they can exercise additional powers.

 At underground coal mining operations, a union or a group of mine workers may appoint a person to be an industry HSR.
 Details of the appointment or cessation (removal or resignation) of the industry HSR must be provided to WorkSafe.
 WorkSafe issues an identity card to the industry HSR.

 The functions and powers of the industry HSR are set out in Schedule 3, clause 19 of HSWA(external link).